go-chi/jwtauth/README.md

 The `jwtauth` middleware is a simple way to verify a JWT token from a request and send the result down the request context (`context.Context`).

+**NOTE:** `jwtauth` requires [v2.7.0](https://github.com/dgrijalva/jwt-go/tree/v2.7.0) of the `github.com/dgrijalva/jwt-go` dependency.
+Please make sure to vendor the correct version into your project.
+There is a PR https://github.com/goware/jwtauth/pull/8 to support v3.0.0, and it's quite close, but it needs another review after recent updates to jwt-go.

 This package uses the new `context` package in Go 1.7 also used by `net/http` to manage request contexts.